zenkay/github-api-proxy/README.md

 ## Setup

 This project was developed on Node.js v6.8.0.
-It has not be tested on other version but should work (I hope) on any recente version which supports ES6 syntax.
+It has not be tested on other version but should work (I hope) on any recent version which supports ES6 syntax.

 First of all checkout the code from this repository than follow the instructions below.